Family love grows with the Hina dolls

 Abundance

-Japanese people are saturated with material wealth and convenience.
+Japanese people are satisfied with this material wealth and convenience.

 "Aren't the most vulnerable members of the family being sacrificed?"